erodola/FundCG-s1-2018/README.md

 ### Syllabus

-bla
+The course will cover topics of 3D shape representation, analysis, processing, matching, and modeling.
+An emphasis will be put on discrete geometry processing algorithms with applications in computer vision and graphics.
+Shape rendering and visualization will also be touched upon.
+The course will start from scratch by reviewing the key mathematical concepts and will proceed step by step up to the most recent advances in the area.
+Invited lectures from prominent scientists in the field are also expected.

 ### Grading

-The course will be graded with a final project – consisting in an in-depth survey of a topic related to the syllabus, plus a participation grade.
+The course will be graded with a mid-term written exam and a final project.
+The final project will be discussed in an oral examination, and may fall into one of these categories:

+- In-depth survey of a topic related to the syllabus
+- Coding assignment plus report

+All written reports must be delivered in English.
+A list of topics / coding projects will be provided at a later time.

 ### Lectures